tkcrown/sparse_model_slides/index.md

 | Chance of Overfitting| High   | Low   | Mid|
 | Classifier-Independent | No   | Yes   | No  |

-Wrapper methods has the strongest learning capability among the three, which requires more data to reliably get a near-optimal approximation.
-For small datasets, it is prone to overfitting.
+Wrapper methods have the strongest learning capability among the three, which require more data to reliably get a near-optimal approximation.
+For small datasets, wrapper methods are prone to overfitting.

 --- &twocolportion w1:50% w2:48%